Foot and Ankle Pain

 In the realm of physical therapy, a person’s walking pattern is a window into their condition.
 It serves as a means for physical therapists to ascertain your level of functioning and determine if treatment is working.
 As such, you can expect a quick evaluation of your walk at every appointment.
 This will help direct the course of diagnosis and treatment.

-In addition to the above techniques, your physical therapist may also recommend specialized footwear.
+In addition to the above techniques, your physical therapist may also recommend specialized footwear or shoe inserts.
 Though many of us seek out soft shoes, this tendency plays a huge role in our discomfort.
 Well-developed orthotics can make a significant difference in your level of foot and ankle pain, and your physical therapist can recommend the most suitable option for you.

 If you’re ready to forgo pain and want a long-lasting remedy, contact us to schedule a free consultation.
 Visit us at Healing Hands Physical Therapy 58 Parkland Plaza, Suite 100, Ann Arbor, MI 48103.